Coastal Recycling Community Fund Criteria

 Contributing Third Party (CTP) Donation

 Each grant awarded will require a donation to be made to Devon Waste Mangement Ltd (DWML) so that the grant can be released by GrantScape.
 This is called a Contributing Third Party (CTP) donation.
-The CTP donation covers DWML’s costs in providing monies for the grant through the Landfill Communities Fund, plus fees payable to the regulatory body and managing environmental body.
+The CTP donation covers DWML’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

 The main criteria used when assessing applications received will be: